Blaine Lake

 Blaine Lake is a town in central Saskatchewan, Canada.
 It is located 85 km north of Saskatoon, 104 km southwest of Prince Albert and 104 km east of North Battleford at the junction of Highway 12 and Highway 40.
 Nearby are the urban centres of Shellbrook and Rosthern.

-Blaine Lake is considered the "Gateway to the Northern Lakes" due to its proximity to fishing, hunting and camping sites, as well as its convenient location at a junction of two highways.
+Blaine Lake is considered the "Gateway to the Northern Lakes" due to its proximity to fishing, hunting and camping sites, as well as its convenient location at the junction of two highways.

 History

 A surveyor named Blaine was drowned in the lake prior to the establishment in 1911.

 The historic CN train station that now houses the Blaine Lake Wapiti Library along with the local town history museum.
 The station was built in 1912 two years after the rail line between Prince Albert and North Battleford was constructed and served the community until 1973.
-The Doukhobor Dugout House is a Provincial Heritage Property southeast of the town.